NjokiWambugu/excel_tea_sales_project/README.md

-A Comprehensive end-to-end Excel project
+An end-to-end Excel project
+---
+Data Cleaning, Exploration and Visualization using MS Excel
 ---
 A data exploration for tea purchasing patterns and behaviours across different countries for various tea types.